StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 - Add to the [LPN-FO](./file-formats/database.md#lpn-fo-logical-page-number---folio-offset) and [FO-LPN](./file-formats/database.md#fo-lpn-folio-offset---logical-page-number) maps.
 - Return the LPN.

+Allocate Pages:
+- A bulk operation of the above.

 Free Page:
 - Remove the LPN from the [LPN-FO](./file-formats/database.md#lpn-fo-logical-page-number---folio-offset) map, saving the FO.
 - Remove the FO from the [FO-LPN](./file-formats/database.md#fo-lpn-folio-offset---logical-page-number) map.